-Oak Hill Capital Partners VI, L.P. were organized for the purpose of developing a diversified portfolio of middle-market investments across the following sectors: (i) Consumer, Retail & Distribution; (ii) Industrials; (iii) Media & Communications; and (iv) Services in the North American market.
+Oak Hill Capital Partners V and VI, L.P. were organized for the purpose of developing a diversified portfolio of middle-market investments across the following sectors: (i) Consumer, Retail & Distribution; (ii) Industrials; (iii) Media & Communications; and (iv) Services in the North American market.

-Oaktree Special Situations Fund II, L.P.'s principal investment objective is to achieve private equity returns while taking less than commensurate risk by obtaining control or significant influence of primary middle-market companies.
-The Fund invests primarily in publicly traded or privately placed debt securities and other obligations such as bank loans and participations, equipment trust certificates and trade credits, equity securities and options and warrants.
+Oaktree Special Situations Fund II and Fund III, L.P. aim to achieve private equity returns while taking less than commensurate risk by obtaining control or significant influence of primary middle-market companies.
+The Fund invests primarily in publicly traded or privately placed debt securities and other obligations such as bank loans and participations, equity securities and options and warrants.